 Mentoring supports Sign Language Interpreters and trainee Sign Language Interpreters to develop, reﬁne skills and enhance knowledge to enable the individual to progress and reach their full potential.

 Mentoring allows a space to work through dilemmas and issues faced by practitioners working daily in the ﬁeld of interpreting in a non judgmental, conﬁdential and fully supportive environment.
+It is usually used for a short period of time to focus on a specific area of development as agreed by both parties.

 Mentoring in a crisis

 ASLI members may be eligible to have their mentoring sessions paid for as a member benefit if they are in a crisis situation or are subject to an official complaint through the NRCPD.
-This funding to pay for mentors has now been extended to cover those members that make formal complaints to the NRCPD.
+This funding to pay for mentors has now been extended to cover members who make formal complaints to the NRCPD.

 Who are the mentors?